Pros and Cons of London Split Stays (One Change)

 Is one hotel or two better for a first London trip?

 It depends on your dates, mobility, and how much you value exploring multiple neighbourhoods.
-If your trip is short (1–3 nights) or you prefer simplicity, one hotel is usually better.
+If your trip is short or you prefer simplicity, one hotel is usually better.
 For week-long stays where pricing or availability varies, or if you want to experience two sides of London, a one-change split stay can work well.
 Our London split-stay decision guide helps you think through the choice.

 How do I know if a split stay is right for me?